 UC San Diego Health's expertise in robot-assisted minimally invasive surgery across multiple specialties makes us one of the most advanced health systems for robotic surgery in the nation.
-Unlike other hospitals that use robotic technology primarily to treat urologic diseases, UC San Diego Health has 25 highly specialized surgeons utilizing robotic surgery to treat a broad spectrum of conditions.
+Unlike other hospitals that use robotic technology primarily to treat urologic diseases, UC San Diego Health has 25 highly specialized surgeons who use robotic surgery to treat a broad spectrum of conditions.

 Advanced, computer-enhanced technologies provide new alternatives to surgical procedures.
 Robot-assisted surgery is a special form of